JJLongoria/aura-helper-xml-compressor/README.md

 - **OperationNotSupportedException**: If the file does not support compression
 - **OperationNotAllowedException**: If the file path is a folder path
+- **DataNotFoundException**: If has no paths, content or XML Root to process
 - **WrongFilePathException**: If the file Path is not a String or can't convert to absolute path
 - **FileNotFoundException**: If the file not exists or not have access to it
 - **InvalidFilePathException**: If the path is not a file